tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 - Most importantly, we now have CSS styling:
   - here the styling directives are located in the `<style>` tag
   - *CSS selectors* tell the browser which HTML element to apply the style rules to (e.g. `body`, `h1`, `h2` are all CSS "type" selectors)
+- ***YOU DO:***
+  - change the background color of the page to one of the CSS keyword colors listed here - https://www.w3schools.com/cssref/css_colors.php - and be sure to use the keyword in your CSS, not the hexadecimal value
+  - using CSS, change the color of all text located inside of `<p></p>` tags to one of the CSS keyword colors listed above

 ```html
 <!DOCTYPE html>